larabros/elogram/CONTRIBUTING.md

 ## Reporting a security vulnerability

-We want to ensure that Instagram-SDK is secure for everyone.
+We want to ensure that Elogram is secure for everyone.
 If you've discovered a security vulnerability, we appreciate your help in disclosing it to us in a `responsible manner <http://en.wikipedia.org/wiki/Responsible_disclosure>`_.